Event Types

 • Etc

 Event Types in Crescat can contain all such information inside itself.
-Then when you assign an Event Type to an event, all of those details you've assigned to the Event Type will be transferred to that event.
+Then you can assign an Event Type to an event and all those details will be transferred to that event.

 Let’s Look at an Example